Launching Your First Simulation#

 The objective of this section is to highlight the steps that are necessary to launch your first simulation after you have cloned and compiled Lethe.

 Launching an application requires an executable of the required solver, and a parameters file (with extension .prm).
-After building Lethe, the solver executable files can be found in : $BUILD_FOLDER/applications directory.
+After building Lethe, the solver executable files can be found in : $INSTALLATION_FOLDER/bin directory.

-The executable for the solvers can be used directly from the folder it is compiled to.
-This can be achieved by:
+The executable for the solvers can be used from any folder.
+Simulations can be launched by:

 • Adding the lethe folder paths to your PATH environment variable;